Osgood–Schlatter disease: Types

 OSD may result in an avulsion fracture, with the tibial tuberosity separating from the tibia (usually remaining connected to a tendon or ligament).
 This injury is uncommon because there are mechanisms that prevent strong muscles from doing damage.
 The fracture on the tibial tuberosity can be a complete or incomplete break.

 Type I: A small fragment is displaced proximally and does not require surgery.

 Type II: The articular surface of the tibia remains intact and the fracture occurs at the junction where the secondary center of ossification and the proximal tibial epiphysis come together (may or may not require surgery).

 Type III: Complete fracture (through articular surface) including high chance of meniscal damage.
 This type of fracture usually requires surgery.

 Differential diagnosis

 Sinding-Larsen and Johansson syndrome, is an analogous condition involving the patellar tendon and the lower margin of the patella bone, instead of the upper margin of the tibia.
-Sever's disease is an analogous condition affecting the Achilles tendon attachment to the heel.